semperfitodd/2025_fitness/README.md

 # 2025 Fitness Project

 This repository contains a comprehensive fitness tracking solution, including a React.js web app, iOS/watchOS mobile app, and Terraform infrastructure.
 The project uses serverless architecture to ensure scalability, security, and low maintenance overhead.
+Generative AI model Claude 3.5 is embedded into the web and iOS application.

 ## Screenshots